-Kyphosis is a forward rounding of the back.
-Some rounding is normal, but the term "kyphosis" usually refers to an exaggerated rounding of the back.
-While kyphosis can occur at any age, it's most common in older women.
+Kyphosis is an exaggerated, forward rounding of the back.
+It can occur at any age but is most common in older women.

-Age-related kyphosis often occurs after osteoporosis weakens spinal bones to the point that they crack and compress.
-Other types of kyphosis are seen in infants or teens due to malformation of the spine or wedging of the spinal bones over time.
+Age-related kyphosis is often due to weakness in the spinal bones that causes them to compress or crack.
+Other types of kyphosis can appear in infants or teens due to malformation of the spine or wedging of the spinal bones over time.

 An increased front-to-back curve of the upper spine is called kyphosis.

 Mild kyphosis may produce no noticeable signs or symptoms.
 But some people experience back pain and stiffness in addition to an abnormally curved spine.

 When to see a doctor

 Make an appointment with your doctor if you notice an increased curve in your upper back or in your child's spine.